actions/stale/README.md

 #### close-issue-message

-The message that will be added as a comment to the issue when the stale workflow close it automatically after being stale for too long.
+The message that will be added as a comment to the issues when the stale workflow close it automatically after being stale for too long.

 Default value: unset

 #### close-pr-message

-The message that will be added as a comment to the pull request when the stale workflow close it automatically after being stale for too long.
+The message that will be added as a comment to the pull requests when the stale workflow close it automatically after being stale for too long.

 Default value: unset

 #### stale-issue-label

-The label that will be added to the issue when automatically marked as stale.
+The label that will be added to the issues when automatically marked as stale.
-It should also be the one you should use if you wish to manually mark as stale the issue.
+It should also be the one you should use if you wish to manually mark as stale the issues.

 Default value: `Stale`

 #### close-issue-label

-The label that will be added to the issue when closed automatically.
+The label that will be added to the issues when closed automatically.
-It will be automatically removed if the issue is no longer closed nor locked.
+It will be automatically removed if the issues are no longer closed nor locked.

 Default value: unset

 #### stale-pr-label

-The label that will be added to the pull request when automatically marked as stale.
+The label that will be added to the pull requests when automatically marked as stale.
-It should also be the one you should use if you wish to manually mark as stale the pull request.
+It should also be the one you should use if you wish to manually mark as stale the pull requests.

 Default value: `Stale`

 #### close-pr-label

-The label that will be added to the pull request when closed automatically.
+The label that will be added to the pull requests when closed automatically.
-It will be automatically removed if the pull request is no longer closed nor locked.
+It will be automatically removed if the pull requests are no longer closed nor locked.

 Default value: unset

 #### exempt-issue-labels

-The label(s) that can omit to automatically mark as stale the issue.
+The label(s) that can exempt to automatically mark as stale the issues.
 It can be a comma separated list of labels (e.g: `question,bug`).

 If unset (or an empty string), this option will not alter the stale workflow.